-A pedestrian using a crosswalk to cross a New York street or walking on a sidewalk should not have to worry about being hit by a car, truck or motorcycle.
-Yet, there are about 100 traffic-related pedestrian fatalities a year in NYC and an average of 300 annually across the State of New York.
+A pedestrian using a crosswalk to cross a New York street or walking on a sidewalk should not have to worry about being hit by a car, truck, or motorcycle.
+Yet, there are about 100 traffic-related pedestrian fatalities a year in New York City and an average of 300 annually across the State of New York.

-Motorists have a legal obligation to look out for the safety of pedestrians and others on New York streets.
-But after a pedestrian accident, the driver’s insurer may try to avoid paying a settlement by blaming the person on foot for the accident or offer an inadequate settlement that doesn’t cover the accident victim’s medical bills.
+Motorists have a legal obligation to look out for the safety of pedestrians and others on and near New York’s streets.
+But after a pedestrian accident, the driver’s insurer may try to avoid paying a settlement by blaming the pedestrian for the accident.
+An insurer may also offer an inadequate settlement that doesn’t cover the accident victim’s medical bills.

 Why NYC Pedestrian Accidents Happen

-The National Highway Traffic Safety Administration (NHTSA) says out of 207 total traffic fatalities in New York City in a recent year, 95 were pedestrians— 45% of all traffic deaths.
+The National Highway Traffic Safety Administration (NHTSA) notes that out of 207 total traffic fatalities in New York City in a recent year, 95 were pedestrians— 45% of all traffic deaths.

-A pedestrian accident refers to any person on foot, walking, running, jogging, hiking, standing sitting or lying down who is involved in a motor vehicle traffic crash.
-In most cases, a pedestrian accident is caused by driver error.
+A pedestrian accident refers to motor vehicle traffic crashes involving any person on foot, walking, running, jogging, hiking, standing, sitting, or lying down.
+In many cases, pedestrian accidents result from driver error.

-Pedestrians are obligated to obey traffic signals, cross streets in crosswalks and yield to a motor vehicle that has the right of way.
-But even when a pedestrian is in error, because of the danger posed by an accident, the motorist has an obligation to try to avoid hitting a pedestrian.
+Pedestrians are obligated to obey traffic signals, cross streets in crosswalks, and yield to a motor vehicle that has the right of way.
+But even when a pedestrian is in error, the motorist has an obligation to try to avoid hitting a pedestrian.

-Motorists hit pedestrians because of inattention, including distracted driving caused by cell phone use, eating and drinking and other unnecessary activities behind the wheel.
-Pedestrians also get hit when drivers back up or pull away from parking spaces, alleys and driveways without adequately looking.
+Motorists hit pedestrians because of inattention, including distracted driving caused by cell phone use, eating, drinking, and other unnecessary activities behind the wheel.
+Pedestrians also get hit when drivers back up or pull away from parking spaces, alleys, and driveways without checking all blind spots.

 Many pedestrian accidents occur at intersections when a car is turning.
 When a motorist turns left, visibility is partially blocked by the vehicle’s support between the windshield and side window.
 In right-hand turns, the driver tends to be looking left for oncoming traffic and may turn right as a pedestrian enters a crosswalk.

-In metropolitan areas like NYC, aggressive driving causes many pedestrian accidents.
-This includes speeding and unsafe passing, as well as running or “rolling through” stop signs and stoplights.
+In metropolitan areas like New York City, aggressive driving causes many pedestrian accidents.
+Aggressive behaviors include speeding and unsafe passing, as well as running or “rolling through” stop signs and stoplights.

 The NHTSA says alcohol involvement — by the driver or the pedestrian — was reported in nearly half of traffic crashes that resulted in pedestrian fatalities in 2017.
-It is illegal to operate a motor vehicle with a blood-alcohol concentration (BAC) of .08%.
-Drunk drivers have impaired judgment and slower reactions to accident situations.
+It is illegal to operate a motor vehicle with a blood-alcohol concentration (BAC) of .08% or greater.
+Drunk drivers have impaired judgment and slower reactions to dangerous situations.

 A pedestrian who survives being struck by a moving vehicle is likely to have significant injuries.
 The speed of the vehicle at impact will largely dictate the severity of the pedestrian’s injuries.